patriksh/CoD1x-Client/README.md

 ## Credits

 Big thanks to all of [@KILLTUBE](https://github.com/KILLTUBE/) for the help & support.
-This project uses code from projects such as libcod and CoDExtended (server-side).
+This project uses some of the code from libcod and CoDExtended (server-side).